7/26/2024

 Ermin Kerik

 Sorry, but just maybe I'm missing something.
-Doesn't revaluation go on impairment against losses?
+Doesn't revaluation go on impairment gains and losses?

 speaker